1/Sunday

 29/Sunday

 • 54th Chicago Annual Pride Parade ~10 AM.
 The CAM contingent is sponsored by the Rainbow SIG.
 The Rainbow SIG will be marching and riding on their float again this year in the Chicago Annual Pride parade.
 Although it started out as gays marching down Broadway to display their pride after decades of discrimination, it has evolved into a million people, gay, straight and everything in between supporting equal rights for everyone and celebrating the diversity that was once frowned upon.
 The interaction with the crowd is exhilarating.
 And spreading the idea that Mensans are everywhere and come in all shapes, sizes, sexual preferences, and gender identities sends an important message.
 Participants who sign up will be notified of the exact time and location (along W. Sheridan or N. Broadway, near the intersection of N. Broadway and W. Sheridan Rd. in Chicago) once that information is known, about a week before.
 After completing the 2 mile route, it’s about a ½ mile walk southwest to enjoy an optional, private, late luncheon (see below).
-For all details, visit the Parade Info webpage or see the articles in the April ChiMe, May ChiMe, or June ChiMe (when it becomes available).
-Register by Thursday, May 29th.
+For all details, visit the Parade Info webpage or see the articles in the April ChiMe, May ChiMe, or June ChiMe.

 * * * * *